 Kim received her BSN from Yonsei University and her PhD in physiology from UIC; she also received an honorary doctoral degree in law from North Park College in Chicago.
 She is an Honorary Fellow of the Royal College of Nursing (FRCN) in the U.K. and, in 2012, she was recognized as a Living Legend by the American Academy of Nursing.

-With an initial gift from Kim, the Dr. Mi Ja Kim Endowed Faculty Fund became the college’s first endowed research award designed to support top faculty member with research funding for three years.
+With an initial gift from Kim, the Dr. Mi Ja Kim Endowed Faculty Research Award became the college’s first endowed fund designed to support a top faculty member with research funding for three years.

 Beverly J. McElmurry, EdD, RN, FAAN, was a professor of public health nursing, associate dean for the College of Nursing Global Health Leadership Office, and director of the WHO Collaborating Centre for International Nursing Development in Primary Health Care (PHC).